Permissions & Deliverability

 Email Deliverability Test: Rates by Internet Service Provider (ISP)

 Thanks to the email deliverability testing tool Glockapps.com, we were able to see just how well each newsletter service performed in getting delivered to the four main ISPs – Gmail, Microsoft (Outlook and Hotmail), Yahoo and AOL.
-Based on our results, you can see that certain ISPs definitely look more favorably upon some tools than on others.
+Based on our results, you can see that certain ISPs definitely look more favorably upon some email marketing services than on others.

 Please keep in mind that Glockapps sometimes adds or removes ISPs/a particular email client to reflect their current popularity on the market.